-The Work/Travel Exchange Visitor Program, created by the U.S. Department of State, provides an opportunity for foreign college students to become involved in the day to day life here in the U.S. It allows the participants to find temporary work in the U.S. for a period of up to four months during summer vacation.
+The Work/Travel Exchange Visitor Program, created by the U.S. Department of State, provides an opportunity for foreign college students to become involved in day-to-day life here in the U.S. It allows the participants to find temporary work in the U.S. for a period of up to four months during summer vacation.

 All participants of the Work/Travel USA program must meet the following minimum requirements:

-- Must be enrolled in a full time college or university abroad program with a degree or diploma course that has duration of at least two years.
+- Must be enrolled in a full-time college or university abroad program with a degree or diploma course that has a duration of at least two years.

 - Be at least 18 years of age or older.

 - Must have a valid passport.
-For many countries, the passport must not expire for at least 6 months beyond the intended length of stay.
+For many countries, the passport must not expire for at least six months beyond the intended length of stay.

 Each participant must obtain a J1 visa.
 The sponsoring organization must issue a Form DS-2019.

-This allows the participants to stay in the U.S. for up to 4 months, allowing the last 1 month to be spent traveling and exploring the U.S.
+This allows the participants to stay in the U.S. for up to four months, allowing the last month to be spent traveling and exploring the U.S.

 Many employers need seasonal employees during the summer months.
 This program allows employers to hire seasonal employees.
 Many participants work in a variety of professions such as lifeguards, cashiers, kitchen help, housekeeping, ride operators, counter staff, food servers, maintenance, waiters, retail staff, dishwashing etc. Work and Travel participants usually work at ski resorts, retail stores, hotels, restaurants, national parks, amusement parks etc.